Flexible Circuit PCB Stiffener Options

 Flexible Circuit Stiffener Options

 Fundamentally, the benefits of using a flexible circuit in a design are the ability to bend and fold the circuit and to allow the circuit to flex during use.
 These thin and flexible stack-ups solve a considerable number of packaging issues.
 But, being thin and flexible can also present a few challenges.
-It is common for a flexible circuit stack-up to include a stiffener, which is typically going to be either a layer of polyimide or a layer of FR4 material, to provide added support and rigidity in specific areas.
+It is common for a flexible circuit stack-up to include a PCB stiffener, which is typically going to be either a layer of polyimide or a layer of FR4 material, to provide added support and rigidity in specific areas.

-FR4 Stiffeners
+FR4 PCB Stiffeners

 An FR4 stiffener is most often used to support a connector area.
 If there is a heavy connector, or at least heavy in relation to the weight of the flexible circuit, a piece of FR4 can be applied to the flex in that area to provide stability and prevent damage to the copper traces.
-FR4 stiffeners are also used to support areas in the design that have a number of smaller, or lighter components and the stiffener functions both as a support for connector weight and to prevent bending or flexing in that area, which could put stress on the solder joints.
+FR4 stiffeners are also used to support areas in the design that have a number of smaller, or lighter components and the PCB stiffener functions both as a support for connector weight and to prevent bending or flexing in that area, which could put stress on the solder joints.

 An FR4 stiffener could simply be a piece of FR4 with copper removed used as a backer to the flex area, or it could have drilled holes and be registered to the flex to allow for thru-hole components.
 Sometimes, this “stiffened” flex is confused with a rigid flex construction.
-There is one significant difference between a rigid flex and flex with a rigid stiffener; as a stiffener the FR4 is functioning only as a mechanical support, there are no plated through holes providing electrical connection between the flex and the rigid material.
+There is one significant difference between a rigid flex and flex with a rigid stiffener PCB; as a stiffener the FR4 is functioning only as a mechanical support, there are no plated through holes providing electrical connection between the flex and the rigid material.

 Flex PCB stiffener